objektwerks/akka/README.md

 Akka Tests and Cluster Simulation
 ---------------------------------
->This project contains feature tests and a cluster simulation.
+>This project contains Akka feature tests and an Akka cluster visual simulation.

 Simulation
 ----------
->The Akka cluster simulation models a brewing process as follows:
+>The Akka cluster visual simulation models a brewing process as follows:

 1. app --- recipe ---> brewery
 2. brewery --- recipe ---> brewer